userguide-galaxea/Product_User_Guide/docs/en/Guide/A1/A1_Getting_Started.md

-# A1 Unboxing and Installation Guide
+# A1 Unbox and Installation Guide
 > Welcome to the Galaxea developer family as a valued user of Galaxea A1!
 This guide helps you understand its features and quickly learn to use this intelligent robot arm.

 ## Product Introduction